Portsmouth officers rescue elderly couple from house fire

 The cause of the fire was determined to be by a small space heater placed too close to bedding in the home.
 Although this incident ended with everyone getting out of the home safely, the circumstances could have been different had the officers not been there and took immediate action.

-This incident is also a good reminder for our citizens that during the winter months it is important to ensure that we exercise caution when using space, kerosene, or other portable heating devices in our homes to stay warm.
+This incident is also a good reminder for Hampton Roads citizens that during the winter months it is important to exercise caution when using space, kerosene, or other portable heating devices in our homes to stay warm.

 Keep heaters of these types from coming into direct contact with clothing, bedding, curtains, furniture and any other flammable items in the home.
-A majority of operating manuals for these devices suggest maintaining a minimum distance of at least three feet away from flammable items.
+Many of the operating manuals for these devices suggest maintaining a minimum distance of at least three feet away from flammable items.